Mental Health Facilities Winfield, IL

 Associates In Behavioral Healthcare Adult Program - 7.8 miles from Winfield, IL

 Associates In Behavioral Healthcare Adult Program is a mental health treatment center in Roselle, IL, located at 910 West Lake Street, Unit 102, 60172 zip code area.
 Associates In Behavioral Healthcare Adult Program provides outpatient treatment and telemedicine/telehealth.
-Associates In Behavioral Healthcare Adult Program offers behavior modification, trauma therapy and activity therapy to young adults, adults and seniors 65 or older.
-Associates In Behavioral Healthcare Adult Program also supports people with PTSD, patients with eating disorders and LGBT.
+Associates In Behavioral Healthcare Adult Program offers activity therapy, group therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Associates In Behavioral Healthcare Adult Program also supports people requiring dual diagnosis treatment, transitional age young adults and people with trauma.
 Additional services at Associates In Behavioral Healthcare Adult Program consist of education services and court-ordered outpatient treatment.

 Learn More